carlosevia/carlosevia-netlify/pages/academic-information.md

 ## Courses

-In the fall 2019 semester, I am teaching the following courses:
+In the spring 2020 semester, I am teaching the following course:

-* COMM 2034: Visual Media
 * COMM 2094: Communication and Issues of Diversity

-I am also supervising an undergraduate research project on the topic of preparing future content professionals.
+I am also supervising an undergraduate research project on the topic of intelligent content for communication professionals.

 ## Links